Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 In case all of the above fails, you can force remove a device.
 Note that a force remove will **only** remove the device from the database.
 Until this device is factory reset, it will still hold the network encryption key and thus is still able to communicate over the network!
 To force remove a device add the optional `force` property (default `false`) to the payload, example: `{"id":"my_bulb","force":true}`.

-In case you also want to ban the device the optional `ban` property (default `false`) can be added, example: `{"id":"my_bulb","ban":true}`.
-Note that Zigbee doesn't have a ban functionallity, therefore when a device is banned, Zigbee2mqtt will immediately request the device to remove itself from the network when it joins.
+In case you also want to block the device the optional `block` property (default `false`) can be added, example: `{"id":"my_bulb","block":true}`.
+Note that Zigbee doesn't have a block functionallity, therefore when a device is blocked, Zigbee2mqtt will immediately request the device to remove itself from the network when it joins.
 </details>

 <details>